hazeedhrshd/Occupational-Fatalities-US/README.md

 ## License

 The data used for this analysis is subject to the license agreement of the data source.
 The code in this repository is available under the MIT License.
-Please see the `LICENSE` file for more details.
+Please see the LICENSE file for more details.

 ## Acknowledgments

 - Credits to the [National Safety Council](https://injuryfacts.nsc.org/state-data/at-work/work-deaths-by-state/) for providing the dataset used in this analysis.

 Feel free to contribute to this project by opening issues or submitting pull requests.
-If you have any questions or feedback, please don't hesitate to contact us.
+If you have any questions or feedback, please don't hesitate to contact me.

 Happy analyzing! 🚀